-As early technology adopters, many individuals on the list of top 10 famous hackers include those who tested the technological, legal, and ethical questions that encompass the world of cybersecurity and hacking.
+As early technology adopters, many individuals on the top 10 famous hackers list include those who tested the technological, legal, and ethical questions that encompass the world of cybersecurity and hacking.
 Their actions gave rise to regulations and frameworks that transformed the world of cybersecurity and hacking.

 With that said, let’s dive into the 10 most famous* hackers in the world.

 As an aside, let’s also acknowledge that the group needs more women.
 Ideally, version 2 of this list -- written at some indeterminate time in the future -- will skew more diverse.
 (But wait, is it possible to add the caveat that we aren’t wishing for more large-scale breaches?
 Conundrum…)

 *For the purposes of this list, let’s define ‘most famous' as the top headline-grabbing individuals who attracted widespread notoriety and have remained in the public consciousness for a sustained period.
 It’s also worth noting that we are only evaluating named hackers (for instance, we can’t evaluate anyone behind the SolarWinds breach because they remain anonymous).